debops/debops/README.md

     cryptsetup_remote_unlock_grub_timeout: 1

-    # Where to put the generated ssh key.
+    # Where to put the generated ssh key on the client.
     cryptsetup_remote_unlock_local_ssh_dir: "/root/.ssh"

     # Default path where dropbear expects the ssh keys.
     cryptsetup_remote_unlock_remote_ssh_dir: "/etc/initramfs-tools/root/.ssh"

     # If true, remove all unneeded private keys from the server.
+Make sure you have
+    # the private keys somewhere else because you will need them to login to your
+    # initramfs system.
     cryptsetup_remote_unlock_remote_ssh_remove_after_copy: False

     # FIXME: Currently does not work.
 Intended to specify a local public key which
     # can be used in the authorized_keys file of dropbear.
     cryptsetup_remote_unlock_public_key: False